PuerkitoBio/goquery/README.md

 [![GoDoc](https://godoc.org/github.com/PuerkitoBio/goquery?status.png)](http://godoc.org/github.com/PuerkitoBio/goquery)

-GoQuery brings a syntax and a set of features similar to [jQuery][] to the [Go language][go].
+goquery brings a syntax and a set of features similar to [jQuery][] to the [Go language][go].
 It is based on Go's [net/html package][html] and the CSS Selector library [cascadia][].
-Since the net/html parser returns tokens (nodes), and not a full-featured DOM object with a rendering engine, jQuery's stateful manipulation functions (like height(), css(), detach()) have been left off as they can't really be used.
+Since the net/html parser returns tokens (nodes), and not a full-featured DOM tree, jQuery's stateful manipulation functions (like height(), css(), detach()) have been left off as they can't really be used.

 Also, because the net/html parser requires UTF-8 encoding, so does goquery: it is the caller's responsibility to ensure that the source document provides UTF-8 encoded HTML.

-Supported functions are query-oriented features (`hasClass()`, `attr()` and the likes), as well as traversing functions that make sense given what we have to work with.
-This makes GoQuery a great library for scraping web pages.
+See the [wiki][] for various options to do this.

 Syntax-wise, it is as close as possible to jQuery, with the same function names when possible, and that warm and fuzzy chainable interface. jQuery being the ultra-popular library that it is, I felt that writing a similar HTML-manipulating library was better to follow its API than to start anew (in the same spirit as Go's `fmt` package), even though some of its methods are less than intuitive (looking at you, [index()][index]...).